multiversx/mx-docs/docs/sdk-and-tools/mxpy/installing-mxpy.md

 ---
-id: installing-erdpy
+id: installing-mxpy
-title: Installing erdpy
+title: Installing mxpy
 ---

-How to install erdpy
+How to install mxpy

-**erdpy** is currently supported on Linux and MacOS.
-Some of its features might work on Windows as well, although using **erdpy** on Windows is neither recommended, nor supported at this time.
+**mxpy** is currently supported on Linux and MacOS.
+Some of its features might work on Windows as well, although using **mxpy** on Windows is neither recommended, nor supported at this time.

 ## **Prerequisites**

-Before installing **erdpy**, please make sure you have a working **Python 3** environment:
+Before installing **mxpy**, please make sure you have a working **Python 3** environment:

 - **3.8** or later on Linux and MacOS